How we use Twitter

 We do not use any automation (such as tools that generate tweets from RSS feeds) to post content on Twitter.

 If you follow us, you can expect between 2-10 tweets a day covering the following:

-- Alerts about new content on our other digital channels (funding calls and deadlines, news, upcoming events, studentship opportunities etc)
+- Alerts about new content on our website (funding calls, news, upcoming events, studentships and fellowships etc)

 - Occasional live coverage of events

-Retweets of information from our strategically funded institutes, other organisations appropriate to our audience or tweets we feel will be of interest to our followers (please note that retweeting does not demonstrate our agreement or otherwise with the tweet)
+Retweets from staff, BBSRC-funded researchers and strategically funded institutes, as well as other tweets we feel will be of interest to our followers (please note that retweeting does not demonstrate our agreement or otherwise with the tweet)